Electronic Mail (EMAIL)

 - Supervisors or administrators are responsible for managing records that are associated with a separated employee in accordance with UW policies and procedures.

 - The employee’s manager, supervisor, or unit administrator should work with an employee to develop a plan for determining which email messages should be preserved for business reasons or in accordance with University Records Retention Schedules and which records may be deleted.

-- Arrangements should be made to either transfer the email that must be retained to another employee or to print and incorporate these emails into the paper filing system.
+- Arrangements should be made to either transfer the email that must be retained to another employee.

 Note: To allow time for the department to appropriately transfer ownership or dispose of the records, systems administrators must establish procedures to assure that email and other electronic records associated with a separated employee are not automatically deleted before the end of one year after the employee’s separation.